apitrace/apitrace/DEVELOPMENT.markdown

      overriden by derived classes, allowing to easily handle cases that need special treatment without sacrifycing code reuse.

-There are several main layers in apitrace.
-Too many to show in a single graph, so below only those relevant for GL are shown:
+apitrace's architecture is composed of several layers.
+Too many to show in a single graph, so only those relevant for OpenGL API are shown below:

                         specs
                           ^